 |Apps for numerous devices|

 Vimeo is a US video service that launched in 2004 and specialises in artistically ambitious videos.
-It is therefore not surprising that the service was founded by filmmakers and directors, who wanted to provide a distribution platform for their work.
+It’s not surprising then, that the service was founded by filmmakers and directors, who wanted to provide a distribution platform for their work.
 For example, lots of impressive short videos, documentaries, and even music videos can be found on this platform.
 If you’re interested in independent production, Vimeo offers one of the highest quality YouTube alternatives.
-Vimeo has around 170 million viewers and 70% of these are outside of the United States.
 Websites using this platform include marriott.com, gap.com, and thewirecutter.com.

-In addition, there are many video tutorials located in the help centre that provide support when exporting from the most popular video editing programs – including QuickTime, Windows Live Movie Maker, and iMovie.
+In addition, there are many video tutorials located in the help centre that provide support for using the platform.
 Vimeo speaks primarily to professional filmmakers, marketing managers, and artists.
 In turn, this means that many of this YouTube alternative’s main features have to be paid for.

 Users can profit from the innovative content in the free version and make the most of numerous apps: Vimeo is also available on mobile operating systems such as Android, iOS, and Windows smartphones.
 In addition, the service can be used on various devices in your own living room, e.g. on Chromecast, Apple TV, Xbox 360, or Smart TVs from manufacturers such as Panasonic, Philips, and Samsung.
 Vimeo’s competent community is there to provide useful help and valuable feedback on uploads.